 Applying Scholarship Awards toward Summer Sessions

-Scholarship awards are distributed in 6 or 8 equal installments during full-semester enrollment periods, for full-time or part-time students, respectively.
+Scholarship awards are distributed in six or eight equal installments during full-semester enrollment periods, for full-time or part-time students, respectively.

 There are some exceptions to this policy.